Anne Quemere: 2008-2011: Pacific and mission in Greenland

 In November 2008, she tried to cross the Pacific aboard her prototype, called a kiteboat, from San Francisco to Tahiti.
 This time things were not so easy.
 "I was stuck for 4 weeks at sea.
 Communications were cut.
 Later a cargo vessel rescued me."
-She was rescued safe and sound by a cargo ship that left China and was headed for New York.
+She was rescued safe and sound by a cargo ship that had left China and was headed for New York.

 During the summer of 2010, she flew to southeastern Greenland and joined an expedition called "La Grande Dérive" in Tasiilaq, whose mission is scientific and the objective is raising public awareness of the fragility of the ice floe.
-In the company of Emmanuel Hussenet, Luc Dénoyer and Gauthier Mesnil-Blanc, she drifted on ice floes and traveled in a kayak for 6 weeks, completely alone.
+In the company of Emmanuel Hussenet, Luc Dénoyer and Gauthier Mesnil-Blanc, they drifted on ice floes and traveled in a kayak for five weeks, completely alone.
+It was a mission to observe climate change.

-In March 2011, she set off from the port of Callao (Peru) for a solo crossing of the Pacific aboard her kiteboat Adrien whose only driving force was a traction wing.
+In March 2011, she set off from the port of Callao, Peru for a solo crossing of the Pacific aboard her kiteboat Adrien whose only driving force was a traction wing.
 Despite some technical problems and a radio silence of two months (following a failure of her satellite phone) she completed her journey of approximately 7,000 km in 78 days.
 She landed on the island of Makemo, one of the largest atolls of the Tuamotu in French Polynesia in May 2011 before joining Papeete.
 This Pacific crossing was a world first.

 2014-2018: Northwest Passage

-In June 2014, she returned to the Arctic and attempted to cross the Northwest Passage by kayak and solo.
-But the ice blocked her way and she was forced to give up her journey.
+In June 2014, she returned to the Arctic and attempted to cross the Northwest Passage by kayak and solo, but the ice blocked her way and she was forced to give up her journey.

-In 2015, she, along with Raphaël Domjan, attempted to make the first crossing of the Northwest Passage in a solar powered kayak.
+In 2015, along with Raphaël Domjan, she attempted to make the first crossing of the Northwest Passage in a solar powered kayak.
 Unfortunately, the weather conditions were unfavorable and they had to turn back after 300 km.
 The expedition nevertheless constitutes the first solar polar navigation in history.